-We are currently home to one male wolf called Jax who arrived at the Park from Jarvzoo in April 2015 and one female wolf called Ruby who was born at the Park in 2012.
-In June 2016, Ruby gave birth to a litter of six cubs.
+We are currently home to a pack of European wolves made up of one male wolf called Jax who arrived at the Park from Jarvzoo in April 2015 and one female wolf called Ruby who was born at the Park in 2012, along with some of their offspring.

 Our wolves can be seen in Wolf Wood which is located at the far end of the car park near the entrance reserve.